MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-bandwidth-qos.md

 To associate a port classification to the logical switch, use the following procedure:

 1. Go to **Fabric** > **Networking** > **Logical Switches**.
-2. Select and hold the selected logical switch to view its **Properties**.
+2. Right-click the selected logical switch to view its **Properties**.
 3. Select Virtual Ports , select **Add** to open the **Add Virtual Port** page.
 ![Screenshot of classification for virtual port.](media/port-classification-for-virtaul-port.png)
 4.	**Browse** to select the port classification (as an example, **TenantA Workload**) and select **OK**.